 “The main event is the reason that most people buy the pay-per-view, and it’s usually supposed to go twenty or twenty-five minutes.
 So you’re faced with a tough situation.
-If the match ends when it’s supposed to end—say after only seven minutes—it leaves a very bad taste in the mouths of the consumers.
-On the other hand, if you go over, you run the very real risk of losing your satellite time.
+If the match ends when it’s supposed to end—say after only seven minutes—it leaves a bad taste in the consumers’ mouths.
+On the other hand, if you go over, you run the real risk of losing your satellite time.
 Unless you’ve made prior arrangements, you go off the bird when your time is up.

 “I don’t remember exactly what happened at Halloween Havoc, but I assume that the earlier matches ran over significantly.
 At some point, we realized we had a problem, and we scrambled.
 We got hold of the pay-per-view companies and explained what was going on, asking for more satellite time.
 For the most part, we were given reason to believe that we had the additional time.